mattmclimans/mrm_skillets/aws/tgw_2fw_vpc_insertion/README.md

 * The buckets names have a random 30 string added to its name for global uniqueness `tgw-fw#-bootstrap-<randomString>`

 ## Prerequistes
-1. This Terraform build assumes the AWS CLI is installed on the machine doing the deploymnet [(Install AWS CLI)](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html) .
+1. Working installation of PanHandler
+2. AWS EC2 Key Pair
-2. If you do not want to use the AWS CLI, the `providers.tf` must be modified to include your AWS Access Key and Secret Key [(more info)](https://www.terraform.io/docs/providers/aws/index.html).
+3. AWS Account with an AWS Access Key & Secret Key

 ## How to Deploy
-1. Download the **tgw_2fw_vpc_insertion** directory.
+1. Import the skillet repo
-2. In an editor, open `variables.tf`
-    *  `Line 10`:  Set your existing AWS EC2 Key
+2. Launch the **AWS TGW Demo** skillet
+3. Enter the AWS region for the demo environment, followed by your AWS Access Key and its Secret Key.
+4. Enter the name of an **existing** EC2 Key Pair
-    *  `Line 14`:  Enter a source address to access the VM-Series management interface (in valid CIDR notation).
-This address will be added to the management interface's Network Security Group.
+5. Select the VM-Series license and enter a source prefix (in valid CIDR notation) to add to the VM-Series management Security Group.
-    *  `Line 17`:  Uncomment either 'byol', 'payg1', or 'payg2'.
-This sets the licensing for both VM-Series firewalls (bring-your-own-license, bundle1, or bundle2).
-3. (Optional) If you are using BYOL and would like to license the VM-Series via bootstrapping, paste your authcode in  `bootstrap_files/fw1/authcodes` and `bootstrap_files/fw2/authcodes`.
-(Note: The authcode must be registered prior to deployment).
 4. After deployment, the firewalls' username and password are:
      * **Username:** paloalto
      * **Password:** PanPassword123!